ska-telescope/developer.skatelescope.org/src/getting-started/getting-started.rst

   * `JIRA <https://jira.skatelescope.org>`_ and `Confluence <https://confluence.skatelescope.org>`_ login (both sites are configured to authenticate you with the same username and password).
   * `Slack <https://skao.slack.com>`_ If the person you are trying to add does not have an institutional email address, please drop by `#team-slack-admins <https://skao.slack.com/archives/CVD3RNCR0>`_ and indicate why the account needs to be done on a non-institutional email address.
   * Google Drive.
 You may need to create an account associated with your institutional email address.
 This makes it easier for us to know who is using that Google account.
   * `GitLab <https://gitlab.com/>`_ (If you're not going to be contributing code or documentation, this step may be omitted or postponed.)
 Please make sure your institutional email address is associated with your GitLab ID if you've already got a GitLab account.
-See https://developer.skao.int/en/latest/tools/git.html#use-institutional-email for instructions on how to do this.
+See :ref:`git-use-institutional-email` for instructions on how to do this.

 Please be aware of the `Team Member Registration Confluence page <https://confluence.skatelescope.org/display/SE/Team+Member+Registration>`_, where the processes for requesting access to these tools is outlined.
 There is also very informative `Guidance <https://confluence.skatelescope.org/display/SKAIT/Guidance>`_ page created by the SKAO IT team that you might want to consult, especially if you work at HQ.